pxl-pshr/GlitchNodes/README.md

 # Corruptor Node

-Image processing node that applies controlled corruption effects using wavelet transformations.
+A node that applies controlled corruption effects to images using wavelet transformations.

 ## Examples